schart/meme-game/readme.md

     account_rooms -> Table:
             We keep save the data of ownership information.
-            And we will do authenticate of "Is account have a room?"!
+            And we will do authenticate of "Is account joined a room?"!

 <br>